 Western North Carolina is a paradise of activity, weather, and friendly, welcoming people.
 Join us in your search for life's meaningful moments!
-You'll discover so much more than we can possibly describe on this page.
-Not only is there an abundance of things to see and do, you might sometimes just find yourself stopping to enjoy something as simple as a night sky full of stars, or watching deer run through the woods.
+You'll discover so much more than we can possibly describe on this page - not only is there an abundance of things to do, you might sometimes just find yourself stopping to enjoy something as simple as a night sky full of stars, or watching deer run through the woods.

 The jewel of Rutherford County, Lake Lure was created in 1927 when the hydro-electric dam was built.
-Original plans for a resort community were interrupted by the Great Depression, and today’s visitors enjoy an experience similar to that of visitors at the time of its completion.
+Original plans for a resort community were permanently interrupted by the Great Depression, so your experience today is a similar one to what folks experienced when it was completed.

 The lake features two marinas providing support for boaters of every stripe.
 Available rentals range from boats and canoes to equipment for water skiing and fishing.
 You'll also find a separate public beach, the charming Flowering Bridge, restaurants, lake tours, water park activities, ziplines and plenty of free parking.